timescale/examples/pi-light/README.md

 On device, install [CircuitPython](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) libraries

     pip3 install adafruit-blinka

 Copy python script to device

     scp ./photoresistor.py pi@10.0.1.14:/home/pi

+The `photoresistor.py` script assumes that you're implementing a pull-down resistor on GPIO pin 23.
+You'll need to modify this depending on the specifics of your own sensor configuration.

 Copy systemd started setup in place (be sure to set the TIMESCALEDB_CONNECTION string to reach your TimescaleDB instance)

     scp ./pi_photoresistor.service /etc/systemd/system

 On device, start the service

     sudo systemctl start pi_photoresistor.service